Mikreselasie/2025-project-phase-mobile-tasks/mobile/mikreselasie-abiy/tasks/README.md

+# Task 17 | Product Bloc Feature – Unit Testing & Fixes

+This module covers the implementation and unit testing of the Product BLoC for an e-commerce app.

+## ✅ Features Covered

+- Load all products
+- Get single product
+- Create a product
+- Update a product
+- Delete a product

+## 🧪 Testing with `bloc_test` & `mockito`

+- Tests are written using `bloc_test` for all events and state transitions.
+- `mockito` is used to stub domain layer use cases like `GetAllProducts`, `CreateProduct`, etc.

 # Task 15 | 🛒 Product Remote Data Source

 This module handles all HTTP requests to the product-related endpoints in your eCommerce app.